Warning about Coinburp crypto launch

 However, being on the temporary register doesn’t allow any firm to claim to be registered or authorised by the FCA.
 People running firms on this register have not yet been assessed as ‘fit and proper’ by the FCA, while the firms have not been checked to be run in accordance with money laundering regulations.

-The FCA has previously warned that investing in cryptoassets, or investment products linked to them, is very high risk.
+According to Bitcoin Prime, the FCA has previously warned that investing in cryptoassets, or investment products linked to them, is very high risk.

 The regulator says that crypto tokens can become very difficult to sell or may significantly reduce in value – and consumers that invest in them should be prepared to lose all their money.
 It is unlikely that you will have recourse to the Financial Ombudsman Service or Financial Services Compensation Scheme if something goes wrong.